 Louis Leo, IV: Attorney to Hoaxers LOSES HIS CASE Against Florida Atlantic University (FAU).

-Jury found termination of college professor was not motivated by his controversial blog where the attorney’s client denies anyone was killed at Sandy Hook Elementary School.
+Jury found termination of college professor was not motivated by his controversial blog where Louis Frank Leo’s client denies anyone was killed at Sandy Hook Elementary School.

-On Jan.
-8, 2016, James Tracy was fired from Florida Atlantic University.
-Tracy claimed he was fired because of his controversial beliefs about the shooting in Newtown, Connecticut, which he expressed on his internet blog in December 2012.
-He was represented by Louis Frank Leo, IV.
+On January 8th, 2016, James Tracy was fired from Florida Atlantic University.
+Florida Atlantic University’s (FAU) ex-professor claimed the termination was because of his controversial beliefs.
+James Tracy believes children did not die from a mass shooter in Newtown, Connecticut.
+These views were expressed on Tracy’s internet blog in December 2012 and continue to this day.
+In court, Tracy was represented by Louis Frank Leo, IV.

 Tracy and lawyers attempted to sue Florida Atlantic University, people affiliated with the public university and the ex-professor’s union.
 Only the claims against FAU’s Board of Trustees went to trial.

-Defense counsel claimed Tracy, who denied anyone died at Sandy Hook, was fired for refusing to comply with directives to fill out the required outside activities-conflict of interests form and, if FAU wanted to fire Tracy for his writings, it would have done so after his initial post from years prior.
+Defense counsel claimed Tracy (who denied anyone died at Sandy Hook) was fired for refusing to comply with directives.
+FAU asked Tracy to fill out the required outside activities-conflict of interests form.
+If FAU wanted to fire Tracy for his writings, this University would have done so after Tracy’s initial posts from years prior.

 Case: Tracy v.
 Florida Atlantic University Board of Trustees